Are You Getting in the Way of the Sale?

 If you’ve ever been “sold” by a typical salesperson, you know what I am talking about.
 We don’t want the salesperson to sell us on all of the features and benefits of the products.
 We don’t want to know how long they’ve been in business, all of the different uses the products has or even that they are the largest, most experienced company that does what they do!
 All we want to know is, can you help me with the issues that I am having?

-2016 has been an outstanding sales year for most organizations.
-Experts say that many of the right signs are in place for another good year in 2017.
+2018 has been an outstanding sales year so far for most organizations.
+Experts say that many of the right signs are in place for another good year in 2019.
 Why not maximize the potential, start and finish with a bang and be the very best we can be in the process?
 Sharpen your sales awareness, work smarter and quit getting in the way of the sale!